GoodnessJames/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## Content of Project Directory

 The content of this project directory includes:
+- [exe](https://github.com/GoodnessJames/alx-low_level_programming/tree/master/0x14-bit_manipulation/exe): This folder contains all executable files created from the function files compiled.
-- test: This folder contains all the test files provided by ALX School.
+- [test](https://github.com/GoodnessJames/alx-low_level_programming/tree/master/0x14-bit_manipulation/test): This folder contains all the test files provided by ALX School.
 The files in this directory helps to verify if the functions written work as expected.
--
+- [_putchar.c](https://github.com/GoodnessJames/alx-low_level_programming/blob/master/0x14-bit_manipulation/_putchar.c): This file is what is implemented in writing a character to the stdout.
+This file relevant for this project because it is stated in one of the project requirements that using any other standard library function is forbidden.
+- [main.h](): Header file that contains all the function prototypes written in the project.

 **The following tasks were carried out in this project to demonstrate the utilization of bit manipulation in problem solving:**